top of page

 • Flights

-• QUALIFICATIONS: Open to qualified vets, nurses, technicians and veterinary students in 4th year or higher.
-We also welcome vet tech/nurse students.
+• Qualifications: Open to qualified vets, nurses, technicians, and veterinary students (4th year or higher).
+Vet tech/nurse students are also welcome!

 SUGGESTED PROJECTS